 Uganda Packing List: some suggested and helpful items

-Please pack in a carry-on size suitcase or bag and a personal item/backpack/purse.
+Please pack in a carry-on size suitcase or small bag and a personal item/backpack/purse.

 Here are some specific items for our trip that will be needed: